-TOKM 10-Q (Mark One) ☑ QUARTERLY REPO TION 13 OR 15(d) OF THE SE he quarterly period ended Mar OR CURITIES EXCHANGE ACT OF 1934 rch 31, 2024 □ TRANSITION REP For the transition p ( ) CURITIES EXCHANGE ACT OF 1934 to -41498 HARMONIC ame of Registrant as Specified (S in 1700 Mo 83-4553503 (I.R.S.
-Employer Identification No.) Francisco, California p code of registrant's principal executive offices) 94111 (Zip Code) Securities registered pursuant to ephone number, including are a code: (209) 727-2457 Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share THRD The Nasdaq Stock Market LLC 13 or 15(d) of the Securities Exchange Act of 1934 during the precede been subject to such filing requirements for the past 90 days.
-Yes 3 C 3 e required to be submitted pursuant to Rule 405 of Regulation S-T ant was required to submit such files).
-Yes $\boxtimes$ No $\square$ company.
-See the definitions of 0 ccelerated filer, smaller reporting company, or an emerging growth any," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-1 1 01 Act.
-Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company Large accelerated filer Non-accelerated filer If an emerging growth company $\boxtimes$ Smaller reporting company Large accelerated filer Non-accelerated filer If an emerging growth company financial accounting standards p ⊠ //, indicate by check mark if the reprovided pursuant to Section 13(a) Smaller reporting company Emerging growth company tended transition period for complying with any new or revised
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2024

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\ Commission File Number: 001-41498

+THIRD HARMONIC BIO, INC.

+(Exact Name of Registrant as Specified in its Charter)

+Delaware 83-4553503

+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

+1700 Montgomery Street, Suite 210

+San Francisco, California 94111

+(Address, including zip code of registrant's principal executive offices) (Zip Code)

+Registrant's telephone number, including area code: (209) 727-2457

+Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share THRD The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+$\times$

+Accelerated filer

+Smaller reporting company

+Emerging growth company

+Large accelerated filer Non-accelerated filer

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of August 2, 2024, the registrant had 41,097,512 shares of common stock, \$0.0001 par value per share, outstanding.